The Book of Ebenezer Le Page

-The Book of Ebenezer Le Page is a novel by English writer Gerald Basil Edwards first published in the United Kingdom by Hamish Hamilton in 1981, and in the United States by Alfred A. Knopf in the same year.
-It has since been published by Penguin books and New York Review Books in their classics series, as well as in French and Italian.
+The Book of Ebenezer Le Page is a novel by Guernsey born writer Gerald Basil Edwards first published in the United Kingdom by Hamish Hamilton in 1981, and in the United States by Alfred A. Knopf in the same year.
+It has since been published by Penguin Books and New York Review Books in their classics series, as well as in French and Italian.

 It is the fictionalised autobiography of an archetypal Guernseyman, Ebenezer Le Page, who lives through the dramatic changes in the island of the Guernsey, Channel Islands from the late nineteenth century, through to the 1960s.

 Plot summary

-Ebenezer was born in the late nineteenth century and dies in the early 1960s.
+Ebenezer was born in the late nineteenth century and dies some time after the mid 1960s.
 He lived his whole life in the Vale.
 He is never married, despite a few flings with local girls, and a tempestuous relationship with Liza Queripel of Pleinmont.
 He only left the island once, to travel to Jersey to watch the Muratti.
 For most of his life he was a grower and fisherman, although he also served in the North regiment of the Royal Guernsey Militia (though not outside the island) and did some jobbing work for the States of Guernsey in the latter part of his life.
 Guernsey is a microcosm of the world as Dublin is to James Joyce and Wessex is to Hardy.
 After a life fraught with difficulties and full of moving episodes, Ebenezer is ready to die happy, bequeathing his pot of gold and autobiography ("The Book of Ebenezer Le Page") to the young artist he befriends, after an incident in which the latter smashed his greenhouse.